 INTRODUCTION

 Guava (Psidium guajava L.) is an evergreen fruit crop belonging to the family Myrtaceae and is native to Tropical America (Singh and Mahato, 2016).
 In India and other nations of the Asian subcontinent, it is consumed as fresh fruit.
 Guava is commonly known as the "Apple of the tropics" and plays a significant role in global trade, because of its ease of cultivation, rich nutritional value, and the widespread demand for processed guava products (Rajkumar et al., 2016).
-Guava contains a notable amount of ascorbic acid, fibres, Vitamin-A (approximately 250 IU/100 g), pectin, calcium, phosphorus, iron, and other minerals.
+Guava contains a notable amount of ascorbic acid, fiber, vitamin A (approximately 250 IU/100 g), pectin, calcium, phosphorus, iron, and other minerals.
 Guava is traditionally propagated through seeds, although natural cross-pollination results in significant variation in the seedling plants (Purseglove, 1968 and Pontikis, 1996).
 Therefore, to produce true-to-type planting material for large-scale plantations, vegetative methods (budding, inarching, grafting, air layering, etc.) are used.
-These vegetative approaches, however, are slow, time-consuming and season-dependent (Gautam et al., 2010), which is a barrier to quick and mass multiplication.
-Recently wilt, nematodes that cause root knots, and lack of cultivars have all significantly affected guava production (Rai et al., 2010).
-Farmers are interested in adopting guava for cultivation but the availability of good quality planting material is a major problem for commercial exploitation.
+These vegetative approaches, however, are slow, time-consuming, and season-dependent (Gautam et al., 2010), which is a barrier to quick and mass multiplication.
+Recently, wilt, nematodes that cause root knots, and lack of cultivars have all significantly affected guava production (Rai et al., 2010).
+Farmers are interested in adopting guava for cultivation, but the availability of good-quality planting material is a major problem for commercial exploitation.

-Due to its potential to regenerate elites while conserving valuable plant genetic resources, micropropagation via in vitro tissue culture is recognised as a key area of biotechnology (Liu and Yang, 2011).
+Due to its potential to regenerate elites while conserving valuable plant genetic resources, micropropagation via in vitro tissue culture is recognized as a key area of biotechnology (Liu and Yang, 2011).
 It has been shown that tissue culture offers several benefits over traditional propagation methods, including rapid multiplication within a short time, the ability to produce plants independently of seasons, the production of disease-free plants, and the preservation of genetic resources (George et al., 2008).

 MATERIAL AND METHODS

-The present study was carried out at Plant Tissue Culture Laboratory, Department of Horticulture, University of Agricultural Sciences, Gandhi Krishi Vignana Kendra, Bengaluru.
+The present study was carried out at the Plant Tissue Culture Laboratory, Department of Horticulture, University of Agricultural Sciences, Gandhi Krishi Vignana Kendra, Bengaluru.
 Completely Randomized Design was used for statistical analysis of the experiment with 3 replications.
-The plant material used were the open pollinated guava (Allahabad Safeda) seedlings maintained under shade net in the fruit nursery, College of Horticulture, UHS Campus, Bengaluru.
+The plant material used were the open-pollinated guava (Allahabad Safeda) seedlings maintained under shade net in the fruit nursery, College of Horticulture, UHS Campus, Bengaluru.

 The nodal segments were used for initiation.
-To minimize the risk of contamination, nodal segments were given a 10 minutes rinse under running water.
-Initially, the nodes were subjected to a 15 minutes treatment with 1.0 % solution of Dithane M 45 (a contact fungicide), followed by rinsing with sterile distilled water.
+To minimize the risk of contamination, nodal segments were given a 10-minute rinse under running water.
+Initially, the nodes were subjected to a 15-minute treatment with a 1.0 % solution of Dithane M 45 (a contact fungicide), followed by rinsing with sterile distilled water.
 In order to prevent fungal contamination, a 1.5 % solution of Bavistin (50% Carbendazim WP) was used, and the nodal segments were subsequently washed three times with sterile distilled water.
-To ensure thorough disinfection, the nodal segments were then immersed in a 0.10 % (w/v) aqueous HgCl2 solution for 5 minutes.
+To ensure thorough disinfection, the nodal segments were then immersed in a 0.10 % (w/v) aqueous HgCl₂ solution for 5 minutes.
 Subsequently, to ensure the removal of any chemical residues from the surface, they were subjected to three rinses with sterile distilled water.
 Again, it was given a quick dip in alcohol for 1 minute to eliminate microbial spores.
-To safeguard against potential bacterial contamination, the explants were immersed in a 0.10 % solution of Streptomycin sulfate for a duration of 30 minutes.
+To safeguard against potential bacterial contamination, the explants were immersed in a 0.10 % solution of streptomycin sulfate for a duration of 30 minutes.